avanichyanukroh/warp-zon-2.0/README.md

 # Warp Zone 2.0

+Currently no longer paying for API service that provides video game data.

 An application for users to research their next video game of interest along with their current sale prices.

 This is a ongoing rebuild of the original Warp Zone site.
 Checkout what features will be coming out next at [Future Implementations](#future-implementations).